brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 the trail, generally at a good water source and ideally at a swimmable location.
 I found that overlapping my first break with breakfast was efficient and tricked my body into getting the first few miles "for free."
+* Personal preference: it's nice to get into camp on the earlier side and get first crack at selecting a tent site.
 * I never hiked with a headlight.
 Headlight hiking should be for emergencies only.
 Scheduled night hikes to push more miles is asking for trouble in my view.